jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 ## Cloud Instance
+* Instance Type
-* Instance Type:  8 CPUs and 50GB RAM, 50GB SSD (GCE n1-highmem-8 instance)
+8 CPUs and 50GB RAM, 50GB SSD (GCE n1-highmem-8 instance)

 ## Logging Into Your Instance
 * Download the .pem as follows: